-Maintaining Your North Carolina LLC
+Phase Two: Maintaining Your North Carolina LLC

 The initial steps that you have already completed for your LLC in North Carolina formed your business with the state; you can now move to the next phase to get your business ready to move forward.
 The next few steps are: